FaizanSSDQ/AI-Web-Apps-Python/README.md

-# AI-Web-App-Python

-This repository contains Project-Apps developed by me using streamlit framework in python.
+This repository contains Project-Apps developed by me using streamlit framework in python. # Electronics-Engineering-Projects

-## **Streamlit Web Apps by Faizan Saleem Siddiqui**
+# **Streamlit Web Apps by Faizan Saleem Siddiqui**

 ## **📌 About Me**
 Hello!
 I'm **Faizan Saleem Siddiqui**, an experienced **Electronics Engineer, AI/ML Researcher & Engineer, and Freelance Developer** with a passion for **building innovative web applications** using Python and Streamlit.
 I specialize in **data engineering, machine learning, and web app development**.
 With expertise in **automation, data visualization, and NLP**, I create intuitive and efficient apps for businesses and individuals.